apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 ========================= ========= ========================================================================================
 Key                       Direction Meaning
 ========================= ========= ========================================================================================
-fqdn                      Both      Fully Qualified Domain Name.
-This item is used if the SNI value matches this.
+fqdn[:min[-max]]          Both      Fully Qualified Domain Name.
+This is the key for the items in this configuration file.
+                                    The incoming destination port will also be matched against the port range if present.
+                                    The max end of the range defaults to min if it is not specified.
+                                    For example:

+                                       ``example.com``

+                                    would match all requests with an SNI for example.com

+                                       ``example.com:443``

+                                    would only match requests with an SNI for example.com on port 443, and

+                                       ``example.com:443-446``

+                                    would match requests with an SNI for example.com on ports 443 to 446, inclusive.

 ip_allow                  Inbound   Specify a list of client IP address, subnets, or ranges what are allowed to complete
                                     the connection.
 This list is comma separated.
 IPv4 and IPv6 addresses can be specified.